 Jack Simons, University of Utah

-3. Here are links to You Tube videos in which I describe electronic structure theory.
+3. Here are links to ca. 12 hours of You Tube videos in which I describe electronic structure theory.

 5. This link allows you to download for free pdf versions of the second edition of my textbook Introduction to Theoretical Chemistry.
 This link offers you You Tube videos overviewing what is new in this edition of the book as well as brief introductions to the 8 chapters.